atet/rmd_tutorial/README.md

-R Markdown for GitHub
+R Markdown for GitHub with Intermediate R Tutorial
 ================

-## Markdown vs. R Markdown
+## 1\.
+Markdown vs. R Markdown

 This is an R Markdown document.
 R Markdown uses the Markdown language, but allows for the addition of authoring HTML, PDF, and MS Word